 The 'unsurveyed' gaps in lidar seabed coverage are defined as polygons in the S-57 feature file.
-They were constructed utilizing the export of the operator assigned gap tags described in Section B.4.4.
-In the case of 'unsurveyed' areas for SEZ, junctioning is not recommended for the obvious risks to surface vessels.
+They were constructed utilizing the export of the operator assigned gap tags described in Section B.4.4. of this report.
+In the case of 'unsurveyed' areas for the SEZ and glassy seas, junctioning is not recommended for the obvious risks to surface vessels.